Ajay Kanu

-Ajay Kanu also known as Ajay Sao and Raviji is a naxal commander, who was allegedly responsible behind 2005 Jahanabad prison attack (Operation Jailbreak).
+Ajay Kanu also known as Ajay Sao and Raviji is an Indian gangster and naxal commander, who was allegedly responsible behind 2005 Jahanabad prison attack (Operation Jailbreak).
 As per reports, Kanu is said to be the chief organiser of India's biggest prison break incident, intended to free the Maoist activists incarcerated therein.
 He was the commander of People's Red Army— a left wing militia.
 Kanu was arrested by Bihar Police in 2002, while he was travelling to Patna— the capital city of Bihar, from his hideout.
 After arrest, he was kept in Jahanabad prison, which was attacked by naxalites subsequently with the intention to free him.
 He has several criminal charges over him, which includes assassination of Ranvir Sena commander, Bade Sharma and several other Ranvir Sena supporters.

 Biography

 An arts graduate from Jahanabad College in 1988, Kanu joined People's War Group in 1980s, to avenge the death of his father, who was killed in a land dispute.
 Within a short span of time, due to his capacity to learn the use of firearms, and understanding of the Maoist doctrines, he was promoted and made the member of Central Committee of the Maoists and an area commander.
 As per authorities of Jahanabad prison, Kanu is a tough guy, with ability to withstand third degree torture.
 Soon after his arrest in 2002, he was subjected to third degree for long hours by the authorities of Jahanabad prison, but they weren't able to get any useful information from him.
 As per press briefing by the police, he kept saying that he was merely a trader travelling to Patna for business purpose.
 As per journalist Uttam Sengupta, Kanu is both feared and respected by prison authorities, wherever he is kept.
 Some of the naxalites, who previously worked with Kanu had confessed that though recognised as an able commander, Kanu is known for his short tempered nature, because of which, he is feared even by his own men.
 According to Kanu, earlier, he was a member of right wing student organisation called Akhil Bhartiya Vidyarthi Parishad, but later he was attracted towards communism.